kaist-dmlab/revisit/README.md

 ## 3. Dataset

-We are negotiating to release some datasets for research communities.
+We are negotiating to release benchmark in-store mobility datasets for revisit prediction.
-After we get the permission, we will prepare benchmark in-store mobility datasets for revisit prediction.
+After we get the permission, we will upload the prepared datasets.
+Stay tuned.

+### Sample datasets
+Sample datasets of two stores can be found in [data_sample/indoor](./data_sample/indoor) directory.
+For each store, we randomly selected 500 users from the benchmark datasets.
+The time span of benchmark datasets is 1-year, we separated first 6 months data as train set and the rest as test set.
+Some customers(wifi_id) of the test set do not exist in the training set.
+In the test set, we only retain a single visit for each customer.
+Datasets for each store consists of train/test_labels, train/test_visits and corresponding Wi-Fi sessions data.

+Attributes of each dataset are as follows:
+* train/test_labels.tsv: visit_id, revisit_interval(days), revisit_intention(binary)
+* train/test_visits.tsv: visit_id, wifi_id, date, indices(=trajectory)
+* wifi_sessions.tsv: index, wifi_id, ts, area, dwell_time(seconds)